 Is your dirt bike clutch dragging?
-What does it mean when a clutch is dragging?
+What does it mean when a clutch is not disengaging?

-If your clutch is having problems, this article will show you how to fix or adjust it and keep it properly functioning.
+If your clutch is having problems, in this article I’ll show you how to fix or adjust it and keep it properly functioning.

 Why Is A Proper Working Clutch So Important?